Pear Valley

-Pear Valley is a one-room yeoman's cottage and prime example of vernacular architecture in Eastville, Virginia.
-The modest embellishments and its high level of preservation make it one of the most architecturally interesting examples of small, historic homes in Virginia.
+Pear Valley is a one-room yeoman's cottage and an example of vernacular architecture in Eastville, Virginia.
+Its modest embellishments and high level of preservation make it a notable example of a small, historic homes in Virginia.

 Architecture

 The house is very typical of early Chesapeake architecture.
 It is a 1 1/2-story brace-framed structure, clad in weatherboard siding that is largely original, with one wall of brick laid in Flemish bond.
 Its interior consists of a single chamber with a sleeping loft above.
 The dwelling is remarkably detailed and impeccably constructed.
 The owners were presumably slightly more well-off than their near neighbors, but still not wealthy enough to afford a larger, brick building.
 Distinctive features of the building include a pyramidal chimney and glazed brickwork.
 Although there used to be controversy surrounding the construction date, Dendrochronology and extensive study place the date between 1720 and 1750.
 The building underwent a number of alterations in the 19th and early 20th centuries.
 From the mid-1940s to the mid-1980s the house was little-used, sometimes housing migrant workers, but it was also used for storage, and as a chicken house for a time.